JonathanZWhite/less-in-practice/README.md

 ```

 ###Styles and classes
-Keep your classes (within their namespaces) aphabetically organized.
-Similarly, styles should also be alphabetic.
-This should make your LESS more readable to developers who are looking at your CSS for the first time.
-Highlighting the styles you want to organize and pressing control-f5 should alphabatize them in Sublime.
+Keep your classes, within their namespaces, alphabetically organized.
+Similarly, the styles within the class should also be alphabetic.
+Organizing in alphabetic order makes your LESS more readable to developers who are looking at your LESS for the first time.
+Quick tip: Sublime has a built in alphabatizer, simply highlight the styles you want to alphabatize and press control-f5.
 ```
 .webcam-inner {
 	border-radius: 50%;